gijs-d/Multi-Monitor-Background-Creator/README.md

 # Multi-Monitor Background Creator

+This project is hosted on [GitHub Pages](https://gijs-d.github.io/Multi-Monitor-Background-Creator/), the best performance is achieved when running the project locally.

 ## Overview

 The Multi-Monitor Background Creator is a web application designed to help users create a seamless background that spans multiple monitors, even when they have different sizes and resolutions.
 Users can upload an image, configure monitor specifications, and generate a composite background that fits perfectly across their display setup.

 ## Features

 -   Add multiple monitors with different resolutions and sizes

 -   Adjust offsets and scaling for the background image

 -   Download the generated background as an image file

 ## Getting Started